 Cost of Living in Queretaro

-One of the most asked questions to any expat is “What’s the cost of living?”
+One of the most frequent questions I get as an expat living in Mexico is: “What’s the cost of living?”
+Well, there isn’t a one-size-fits-all answer.

 Disclosure: Some links may be affiliate links where we receive a super-small commission if you click through and make a purchase at no additional cost to you.
 We call this our Chocolate & Churro Fund.